September News - 2021

 A Healthy Start to the Day!

-We are continuing our morning walk this year!
+We start each day with a walk around our playground.
 This is a great way to connect with each other and get some exercise.
-Often the grass is dewy, so you may want to place an extra pair of shoes in backpacks if your child is reporting being uncomfortable.
+Soon, our Police and Fire community partners will be walking with us as well!
 We will be reaching out to parents soon for volunteers to help during our morning walk.

 Drop off and Pick up

 Our drop off procedure is going well.
 Parents should drop off in the basketball court.
 If there is a line, please be sure to not block the buses coming out of the loop!
 Also, an important reminder: All cars must follow the line out of school.
 Do not try to go around traffic to get out sooner as we have students exiting cars and this creates an unsafe situation.

 Popsicles on the Playground

 Our start of school activities were a big success!
 Students were able to get out some first day jitters and make a few new friends.
 Thanks to the PTA for some refreshing Popsicles!

 Thank you to Lindey Teague for our fun lawn signs!

 A special thank you to the Jones family from Earth Day Landscaping and the PTA for helping to beautify our school with mulch for our front garden!